linxsystems/Careers/Technical_1_Backend.md

 # Technical 1 - Backend
 Congratulations!
 You have progressed to our technical #1 challenge.
 In this challenge, your task is to code-ify the decoder ring shown below.
 The decoder ring is a tool that allows you to decode secret encoded messages.
-In order to read a secret message, you will need two things: a cipher and an encoded message.
+In order to read a secret message, you will need two things: **a cipher** and an **encoded message**.

 Here is how to use the decoder:
 1. Place the inner ring inside of the outer ring